 Essex Court Chambers is not a firm or a partnership but rather an unincorporated association of self-employed sole practitioners who have developed personal reputations which are complemented by the solid profile and recognised sound management of the set to which they have chosen to be members.

 Barristers at Essex Court Chambers are in independent practice at the Bar and each is registered with the Bar Standards Board of England and Wales.
-Details of the barristers’ registration with the Bar Standards Board are available on the Bar Standards Board website.
+Details of the barristers’ registration with the Bar Standards Board are available on the Bar Standards Board website, which shows who has a current practising certificate and details of any disciplinary findings.
 Details of the barristers’ registration for VAT are available from the clerks.

 Barristers at Essex Court Chambers are subject to the Code of Conduct as set out in Part 2 of the Bar Standards Board Handbook, published on the Bar Standards Board website.